tomaszkingukrol/async-data-flow/README.md

 ### passing extra parameters

-If we need to pass extra parameters to function in Data Flow we can use partial function from functools module:
+If we need to pass extra parameters to not first function in DataFlow we must do that before DataFlow is defined.
+We can use partial function from functools module:

     from functools import partial

-    async def foo(creds, data):
+    async def foo(endpoint, data):
         ...

-    bar = partial(foo, creds = ...)
+    bar = partial(foo, endpoint = ...)

-this is useful to pass e.g. credentials to function responsible for saving data in destination

-### geting output from package

-The package ending by executing last function/functions.
-Returned value/values from this function/functions are returned by package.

-    task = dataflow(endpoint=endpoint)
-    result = await task

-### infinity_loop

-Process defined in DataFlow could be repeated in infinity loop.

-    dataflow = DataFlow(dataflow_definition, infinity_loop=True)

-This can be usefull e.g. for continous synchronization process.
+and in example above configure DataFlow using bar function except foo function.

 ## More complex use cases

-We can configure more complex data flow package.
-Data flow is defined as tuple which contain pipe of functions executed sequencionally (one by one).
-We can add nested tuple inside which function will be executed concurrently
+We can configure more complex DataFlow package.
+DataFlow is defined as tuple which contain pipe of functions executed sequencionally (one by one).
+We can add nested tuple inside which functions will be executed concurrently:

     import asyncio
     from functools import partial